CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 1 - Coordinates.md

 **NOTE!** Please use dark mode for the diagrams to show properly.

+**NOTE!** Some of the derivations of formulae in this guide assumes the reader is familiar with trigonometry, vectors, basic differentiation and integration, and basic operations with matrices.

 # Part 1.
 The Ephemeris
 An [ephemeris](https://en.wikipedia.org/wiki/Ephemeris) (plural *ephemerides*) is a table listing the locations of celestial objects at specific times.
 Let us see how to calculate the ephemeris.